Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/NonLinear_PB_solver/README.md

 ---

-# Binding free energy calculations with Non Linear PB solver (NLPB)
+# Binding free energy calculation with linear PB (NLPBE)

 !!! info
     This example can be found in the [docs/examples/NonLinear_PB_solver][6] directory in the repository folder.
 If you didn't